Strange-Quark-007/Swiss-Tools/README.md

 ## Features

-- **Modular Design**: Each tool (e.g., number conversion, data conversion) is separate and can be added or removed dynamically.
+- **Modular Architecture**: Add or remove tools dynamically, keeping your workspace streamlined.
+Each utility (e.g., number conversion, data processing) is self-contained and easily extendable.
 - **Customizable Sidebar**: Easily organize tools by categories like "Developer Tools" or "Designer Tools."
 Sidebar modules can be pinned or customized by the user.
 - **Privacy-First**: No tracking, no login required.
 Data stays local and only what's necessary is processed.
 - **Cross-Platform**: Fully functional on both desktop and mobile browsers.